We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 That was the year that the United States Mint released the first dollar coins since the Peace dollar series ceased production in 1935.

-That is where blue Ikes and brown Ikes come in.
+That is where Blue Ike dollar coins and Brown Ike dollar coins come in.

-The Story Behind Blue Ikes And Brown Ikes
+The Story Behind Blue Ikes & Brown Ikes

-These 2 types of Eisenhower dollars contain a composition that is 40% silver.
+These 2 types of Eisenhower dollars are made of 40% silver.

-Blue Ikes and brown Ikes were struck primarily for coin collectors and were sold directly by the U.S. Mint.
+Blue Ike dollar coins and Brown Ike dollar coins were struck primarily for coin collectors and were sold directly by the U.S. Mint.

-The U.S. Mint ventured into making silver Eisenhower dollars strictly for collectors to avoid the hoarding of the Kennedy half dollar.
+Well, the U.S. Mint made silver Eisenhower dollars strictly for collectors to avoid the hoarding of Kennedy half dollars.

 How are they different, how many were made, and what are they worth?

-Blue Ikes & Brown Ikes – The Key Differences
+Key Differences Between Blue Ikes & Brown Ikes

-- Blue Ikes were struck as uncirculated coins and are housed in a cellophane package that also contains a blue and silver token emblazoned with a U.S. Mint logo.
+Blue Ikes were struck as uncirculated coins.
+They were housed in a cellophane package that contained a blue and silver token emblazoned with a U.S. Mint logo.

-- Brown Ikes are proof versions of the 40% silver Eisenhower dollar and were packaged in a hard, rectangular plastic case that was packed inside a faux-woodgrain box bearing a gold eagle seal.
+Brown Ikes are proof versions of the 40% silver Eisenhower dollar.
+They were packaged in a hard, rectangular plastic case that was packed inside a faux-woodgrain box bearing a gold eagle seal.

-It is interesting to note that the original sale price for blue Ikes was $3, while brown Ikes originally set coin collectors back $10.
+It is interesting to note that the original sale price for Blue Ikes was $3, while Brown Ikes originally cost $10.

-How Many Blue Ikes And Brown Ikes Were Made?
+How Many Blue & Brown Eisenhower Dollars Were Made?

-Mintages of blue Ikes and brown Ikes were quite limited as compared to the numbers struck for general use in circulation.
+Mintages of Blue Ikes and Brown Ikes were quite limited, compared to the number of Eisenhower dollar coins struck for general use in circulation.

-While tens of millions were made for each date-and-mintmark combination, only a fraction thereof were made for each date of the 40% silver Eisenhower dollar coins, as you can see below:
+While tens of millions of Eisenhower dollars were made for each date-and-mintmark combination, only a fraction thereof were made for each date of the 40% silver Eisenhower dollar coins.